giantswarm/flux-app-tests/README.md

 Groups test cases.
 Applying the output of `run` executes the tests, that is, it configures the Flux to use this repository as a source and apply everything that's located in the `tests/test_cases/**/input` directory.

-In order to apply all the tests run `./tests/run | kubectl create -f -`.
-Afterwards, delete them with the corresponding command `./tests/run | kubectl delete -f -`.

 ### The `TEST_CASE_NAME` directory

 Single test case.
 The name should briefly describe it.